HSp4m/virustotalApi-integration/readme.md

-# First api
+# virustotalApi-integration

-First api and first time using NEXTJS
+A project thats use VirusTotalApi for url and hash scans using NextJs